EliAndrewC/l7r/setting/l7r.md

 With this in mind, suppose that one of the PCs wanted to swear a vow to Nanube that they would use each and every one of these failed omens and portents in order to "take down" a human or family or institution which was guilty of wrongdoing, by framing them as being the reason why these omens and portents did not trigger.
 The idea is that lies will bring about justice when the truth has failed.

-"I, (NAME), disciple of Nanube the Deceiver, do solemnly vow before Lord Moon and his servant Nanube, to exploit each and every one of the failed omens and portents that ought to have forewarned us of the fungal blight kumosaya.
+> I, (NAME), disciple of Nanube the Deceiver, do solemnly vow before Lord Moon and his servant Nanube, to exploit each and every one of the failed omens and portents that ought to have forewarned us of the fungal blight kumosaya.
 In the name of justice, I shall craft tales and weave deceptions to ensure punishment for those guilty of wrongdoing, those who prosper through injustice and greed.
+>

-I shall find those who are guilty of great sins, and I pledge to bring low these offenders, be they man, woman, family, or institution, by painting their sins as the reason why the omens and portents did not manifest.
+> I shall find those who are guilty of great sins, and I pledge to bring low these offenders, be they man, woman, family, or institution, by painting their sins as the reason why the omens and portents did not manifest.
 I will use the power of lies, not to hide, but to uncover the truth of their transgressions, to right the wrongs, to protect the innocent, and to strike down the guilty.
 I may never discover the truth or bring those truly responsible for this absence of premonitions to justice, and I will surely provoke the ire of those I condemn, but I remain dedicated to punishing evildoers.
+>

-I vow to exploit the darkness to bring about the light, to use deception to reveal the truth, to use lies as a tool for justice when the truth has failed.
+> I vow to exploit the darkness to bring about the light, to use deception to reveal the truth, to use lies as a tool for justice when the truth has failed.
 I will be the whisper in the darkness, the unseen hand that stirs the pot, and the voice that shapes the course of events.
+>

-By the light of Lord Moon, by the wits of Nanube, and by my own determination, I swear this vow.
+> By the light of Lord Moon, by the wits of Nanube, and by my own determination, I swear this vow.
 To break it would be to betray not only my fellow humans who suffer in this world, but also the essence of myself.
 In the face of trials, in the heart of conflict, in the eyes of the guilty, I will not falter.
 For my lies are my weapon, my shield, my truth.
-So swear I, (NAME)."
+So swear I, (NAME).

 Here's a vow which the Order of Daikoku is pressuring the Minister of Revenue to swear:

-"I, (NAME), as Damasu's Minister of Revenue, do swear by Daikoku, the Patron of Wealth and Harvest, and by Fukurokujin, the Patron of Wisdom and Mercy, to exercise my duty with diligence and compassion in these trying times.
+> I, (NAME), as Damasu's Minister of Revenue, do swear by Daikoku, the Patron of Wealth and Harvest, and by Fukurokujin, the Patron of Wisdom and Mercy, to exercise my duty with diligence and compassion in these trying times.
 I vow to use the powers entrusted to me to alleviate the burdens of those suffering most from the blight of kumosaya.
+>

-I pledge to seek out and implement policies that will reduce tax and rent burdens on those most afflicted by this calamity, to the best of my ability and within the limits of my power.
+> I pledge to seek out and implement policies that will reduce tax and rent burdens on those most afflicted by this calamity, to the best of my ability and within the limits of my power.
 I vow to refuse the collection of moneys from those whose larders are empty, whose fields are barren, and whose futures are uncertain due to this devastating blight.
 I promise to strive to ensure that no family starves because they are burdened with debts they cannot pay.
+>

-Although I am but one man, I pledge to exert my influence to enforce policies of compassion, and I shall labor tirelessly to ensure that those under my authority adhere to the spirit of this vow.
+> Although I am but one man, I pledge to exert my influence to enforce policies of compassion, and I shall labor tirelessly to ensure that those under my authority adhere to the spirit of this vow.
 I swear this vow in all humility, knowing that its fulfillment lies as much in the hearts and minds of those I lead as it does in my own efforts.
+>

-By the grace of Daikoku and Fukurokujin, and in their names, I swear this vow."
+> By the grace of Daikoku and Fukurokujin, and in their names, I swear this vow.

 Here's the vow of devotion sworn by members of the Order of Daikoku:

-"I, [Monk's Name], vow unto Daikoku, the embodiment of wealth and harvest, and to the Order that serves him.
+> I, [Monk's Name], vow unto Daikoku, the embodiment of wealth and harvest, and to the Order that serves him.
 I surrender myself to the wisdom and authority of the Abbot, and to the teachings and principles of our sacred Order.
+>

-I commit to nurturing the abundance around me and within me, just as Daikoku nurtures the prosperity of the world.
+> I commit to nurturing the abundance around me and within me, just as Daikoku nurtures the prosperity of the world.
 I am mindful that wealth is not a reward, but a responsibility; not a privilege, but a mandate to serve.
+>

-I shall embrace their wisdom with humility and dedication, acknowledging their insight as the fruit of a profound connection with the cycles of life and bounty.
+> I shall embrace their wisdom with humility and dedication, acknowledging their insight as the fruit of a profound connection with the cycles of life and bounty.
 In devotion, I strive to walk the path towards enlightenment, transcending the bonds of scarcity and suffering.
+>

-Under the watchful eyes of Daikoku and the Fortunes, I pledge my loyalty and dedication to this sacred journey.
-I vow to uphold the abundance and generosity of Daikoku, the ceaseless cycle of prosperity and harvest, as I strive to align my spirit with his rhythm, becoming an active echo of his divine abundance."
+> Under the watchful eyes of Daikoku and the Fortunes, I pledge my loyalty and dedication to this sacred journey.
+I vow to uphold the abundance and generosity of Daikoku, the ceaseless cycle of prosperity and harvest, as I strive to align my spirit with his rhythm, becoming an active echo of his divine abundance.

 Another example is the Vow of consumption to Lord Moon sworn by a different member of The Order:

-"In the silvery gaze of the ever-changing Lord Moon, I, [Name], solemnly swear my vow of consumption.
+> In the silvery gaze of the ever-changing Lord Moon, I, [Name], solemnly swear my vow of consumption.
 As Lord Moon feasts on celestial flesh and imbibes the ambrosia of the heavens, so too will I partake of the earthly bounty, a reflection of the divine banquet above.
+>

-Each day, as sure as the moon follows the sun, I will feast upon the flesh of animals and drink from the cup of spirits, these actions serving as a testament of my commitment to Lord Moon.
+> Each day, as sure as the moon follows the sun, I will feast upon the flesh of animals and drink from the cup of spirits, these actions serving as a testament of my commitment to Lord Moon.
 In doing so, I shall honor his insatiable hunger and thirst, mirroring them in my own earthly existence.
+>

-I trust this vow to serve as a continuous connection to Lord Moon, reminding me of his raw, primal power.
+> I trust this vow to serve as a continuous connection to Lord Moon, reminding me of his raw, primal power.
 Let my daily indulgence fortify me, just as Lord Moon draws strength from his celestial feast.
+>

-In my meals and libations, I shall remember the celestial grace that sustains us all.
+> In my meals and libations, I shall remember the celestial grace that sustains us all.
 May my strength, in turn, reflect the mighty Lord Moon, using it both for personal gain and for the greater good.
-This I vow, in the name of Lord Moon, the mighty and unpredictable."
+This I vow, in the name of Lord Moon, the mighty and unpredictable.

 And the public-facing vow to Bishamon with similar terms:

-"In the sight of Bishamon, the stalwart Fortune of Strength, I, [Name], pledge my vow of consumption.
+> In the sight of Bishamon, the stalwart Fortune of Strength, I, [Name], pledge my vow of consumption.
 Inspired by my past of scarcity and hardship, I promise to savor the strength of the earth, in meat and spirits, each day and night, as a testament to my perseverance and will.
+>

-Just as Bishamon endures, so too will I endeavor to fulfill this vow, even in the face of adversity.
+> Just as Bishamon endures, so too will I endeavor to fulfill this vow, even in the face of adversity.
 My past poverty taught me the value of these gifts, and so I honor Bishamon by partaking of them daily, drawing strength from my commitment.
+>

-My vow serves as a reminder of the blessings we often take for granted.
+> My vow serves as a reminder of the blessings we often take for granted.
 Each meal, each drink, will bolster my resolve, and remind me of the strength and endurance embodied by Bishamon.
+>

-In this act, I shall remember the people, the land, and the divine strength that provides for us.
+> In this act, I shall remember the people, the land, and the divine strength that provides for us.
 May my own strength, in turn, reflect that of Bishamon, used not for personal gain but for the betterment of all.
-This I swear, in the name of Bishamon, the unyielding Fortune of Strength."
+This I swear, in the name of Bishamon, the unyielding Fortune of Strength.

 ## Temple Organization